-The college broadly represents the research community it serves, and is balanced in a number of ways.
-First, it contains a spread of expertise covering the full breadth of EPSRC remit, able to review across all areas.
-The college maintains an appropriate balance of age, sex, and ethnicity to reflect the wider research community, as well as a mix of academic and non-academic backgrounds, and geographic locations.
+We take a proactive approach to maintaining an appropriate balance of members across our College to ensure it contains a spread of expertise covering the full breadth of EPSRC remit whilst upholding an appropriate balance of career stage, gender, and ethnicity to reflect the wider research community, as well as a mix of academic and non-academic backgrounds, and geographic locations.

 Are you interested in joining our Peer Review College?
 Our application process is always open, more information can be found here:

 Before 2022 the EPSRC Peer Review College consisted of a two-tier structure with an Associate and a Full College, with biannual promotion rounds.
 To simplify the process and enable easier access and use for both College members and EPSRC staff we have changed to a single College structure in line with other Councils across UKRI.
 New College members will need to complete the online training and their Je-S profile information before being added to the College.